February 27, 2021

 This started out as a thought after the DebConf 2020 which was the first online DebConf.
 It's been a while since the last MiniDebConf in India.
 We had conducted 'Debutsavs' during this time which were more informal in nature.
 The Debian India team (me included) definitely wanted another MiniDebConf in India soon as the wait was already long enough.
 Things being online sort of helped ease the process of organizing the event.

 January 21, 2021

 This blog might trigger some people.
 But somebody out there needs to hear it, so here it is.
 Why don't projects like the linux kernel and GNU/Emacs use GitHub for development?
-Isn't it more convenient that whatever they're using?
-Around 2018 I stopped using GitHub for software development for the same reasons those people are not ready to move to GitHub.
-Since then I've been using GitLab primarily.
-But ever since registration forms of various hackathons and conferences stopped asking for a link to a place where my projects are hosted and instead started asking for a GitHub username I started to mirror my repos from GitLab to GitHub.
+Isn't it more convenient than whatever they're using?
+Since 2018 I've been using GitLab primarily.
+But ever since registration forms of hackathons and conferences stopped asking for a link to a place where my projects are hosted and instead started asking for a GitHub username I started to mirror my repos from GitLab to GitHub.